 - Do NOT argue in public places or with third parties.
 If you attend a school or extracurricular function, sit on the other side of the room if you expect an argument.
 If your ex creates a scene, apologize to those around you for the disturbance and politely tell your ex that you are willing to discuss the situation at a later agreed-upon time and walk away.

 - Do NOT date while the divorce is pending.
 Your children need you now more than ever; you should be adjusting to single parenting and your children will often feel betrayed by a new ‘significant other’.
 Most importantly, it Doesn’t matter how you view the situation: the judge will likely view your dating as unfavorable.

 - Do NOT use social media.
 Even if you are no longer friends with your ex, your common friends will give your ex access to your profile and use and abuse your posts at trial.

 - Do NOT stalk or harass your ex.
 You separated for a reason.
 Don’t continue the fight; it’s time to move on.
-Contact your ex about issues regarding children, such as homework, meds, schedules and clothes.
+Contact your ex about issues regarding children, such as homework, meds, schedules, and clothes.
 And discuss those things via text, apps such as Our Family Wizard, and not in front of the children.

 Let the Legal Team at Kraayeveld Law Help You Make Sense of the Child Custody Process

 Overall, fighting for custody can be a stressful endeavor.
-If you are preparing to go through a divorce with children or are simply trying to fight for time with you child, please contact us to schedule a confidential initial consultation.
+If you are preparing to go through a divorce with children or are simply trying to fight for time with your child, please contact us to schedule a confidential initial consultation.
 To speak with our Grand Rapids child custody law firm call 616-285-0808 or request an appointment online today.